 brought forth a new way of serving God through the Spirit, who speaks in our

-commandments.
+law.
 The Holy Spirit speaks the words of the law, affording us the

 will to obey Him.
 There was enmity between Jew and gentile and enmity between

-man and God, but now there is no longer excuse for our anti-Semitism and no
+man and God, but there is no longer excuse for our anti-Semitism and no excuse for our rebellion against God, because we have become His

 children.